byronlove-lace/Chess/Chess/pawn_logic_notes.md

 tested
 ## en passant right
 tested

+## NOTE:
+added additional logic gate and tested prev turn not only needs to be enemy pawn but enemy pawn that started in starting row

 Note on perspective: the functional perspective of piece movements is static > black moves forward = -y left is -x / right is +x for both pieces